andrewdavidmackenzie/libproc-rs/README.md

 pub fn kmsgbuf() -> Result<String, String>
 ```

-# Binaries
-`cargo build` builds the following binaries:
-- `procinfo` that takes a PID as an optional argument (uses it's own pid if none supplied) and returns information about the process on stdout
-- `dmesg` is a version of dmesg implemented in rust that uses libproc-rs.

 # Rust Versions
 The Github Actions CI matrix tests for rust `stable`, `beta` and `nightly` on all platforms